rickb777/runtemplate/README.md

  * `.TemplateFile` - the template name as specified
  * `.TemplatePath` - the location and name of the actual template file used
  * `.Package` - the name of the directory of the output file (often the current directory)
+ * `.AppVersion` - the version of Runtemplate that is being used
  * `.GOARCH`, `.GOOS`, `.GOPATH`, `GOROOT` - the value of Go environment variables.

 Some filters are also included that may be helpful.